 - Structuring – since data comes in all shapes and sizes, you’ll need to be able to merge, order, and reshape the data to be suitable for machine learning.

 - Cleaning – enterprise data is often dirty and inconsistent.
 Missing data values will affect the accuracy of your models.
 Date values can cause particular frustrations due to the many ways of representing dates in a database.

 - Enriching – how can you derive data from what you already have?
 For instance, if you have a business address in your data set, for machine learning and data visualization purposes, it would be helpful to supplement the address with longitude and latitude values.

 - Validating – validating the data is really the next step after cleaning, by taking a deeper look at the data values to make sure they make sense statistically and to the correct business context.

-- Publishing – after completing data wrangling, you’ll need to integrate all the individual steps in a “data pipeline” so when the data set needs to be refreshed, you can simply re-run the pipeline and execute all the data wrangling tasks at once.
-You should fully document the data wrangling steps so you won’t forget the decisions you made along the way.
+- Publishing – after completing the wrangling, you’ll need to integrate all the individual steps in a “data pipeline” so when the data set needs to be refreshed, you can simply re-run the pipeline and execute all the data wrangling tasks at once.
+You should fully document the steps so you won’t forget the decisions you made along the way.

 It may not be as high profile as other steps in the data science process such as model selection, but this doesn’t mean it’s not important.
 Indeed, the importance of data wrangling shouldn’t be overlooked.
 Many projects live or die with this step being completed properly.